Brothers earned the Dog Food Advisor Editors Choice Award from 2012 - 2022 for Weight Loss

 The Mitochondrial DNA of a 20,000-year-old gray wolf is 99.8% identical to that of the present-day domesticated dog and has remained stable and consistent over tens of thousands of years because it is only passed on only by the female.

-People are Omnivores and designed to eat carbohydrates but over 60% of this country is clinically obese from eating too many high glycemic carbs.
-It is not just the carbohydrates that are a problem but the amount they are putting in the food - it is excessive, and plainly so given that 2 out of 3 dogs are now clinically obese.
+People are Omnivores and designed to eat carbohydrates but over 60% of this country is clinically obese from eating too many high-glycemic carbs.
+It is not just the carbohydrates that are a problem but the amount they are putting in the food - it is excessive, and plainly so given that 2 out of 3 dogs are now clinically obese or overweight.

 Mitochondrial DNA, is responsible for determining the optimal food, transforming it into raw materials to build and repair the body, and supply cellular energy.
 To read this explained in more scientific terms, check out an answer by Mecofe Meha, BS Mechanical Engineering, University of Colorado Denver in the following quote from Quora at https://www.quora.com/What-is-the-mitochondrial-DNAfunction.